 In October 2017, BeMed launched a call for micro-initiatives involving all the countries in the Mediterranean Basin, in order to provide financial support to local projects aiming to reduce the plastic pollution on shores and in the sea.
-Fourteen projects from Italy, Tunisia, Greece, Albania, Montenegro, Malta, Cyprus, Maroc, France and Spain were honoured in Monaco on April 13, 2018, in the presence of H.S.H.
+Thirteen projects from Italy, Tunisia, Greece, Albania, Montenegro, Cyprus, Maroc, France and Spain were honoured in Monaco on April 13, 2018, in the presence of H.S.H.
 Prince Albert II of Monaco, within the context of Monaco Ocean Week.
 The initiatives will start in 2018 and end in 2019.

 “Close to Me(d)iterranean” aims at increasing the capacity of the Mediterranean local associations in fighting plastic pollution, with a longer-term goal to contribute to the reduction of plastic in the Mediterranean Sea.
 The initiative builds on the successful experience of the campaign Clean Up the Med which, for 25 years, has been involving hundreds of associations, schools, municipalities, universities, tourism operators in cleaning activities and awareness raising workshops, reducing the plastic pollution in the coastal locations of Albania, Algeria, Croatia, Cyprus, Egypt, Spain, France, Italy, Greece, Lebanon, Morocco, Montenegro, Jordan, Portugal, Palestine, Tunisia, Turkey.

 In the recent years, the campaign made a step forward, including citizen science activities for the collection of scientific data on plastic pollution, with the aim of supporting the scientific community in the conservation of Marine Protected Areas and increasing the active citizenship of the young populations of the Mediterranean .